 On BBC Radio 4's Today programme, he said he understood why parents wanted to help.

 But he said: "I think allowing children the opportunity to develop and find their own way through life is very good for society and very good for the kids."

 On being questioned later about his daughters' employment opportunities, Mr Caan said he was "no different" from other parents who wanted to help their children, but said his role as an entrepreneur was to "raise awareness that businesses should open their doors to all".

 Writing on his website, Mr Caan said his daughter Jemma "spent four years of pursuing many jobs to establish herself on her own career path" before joining a recruitment company which he had invested in.

 "Despite my involvement, she still had to go through a rigorous recruitment process with a number of different candidates and demonstrate her own abilities," he said.

 His daughter Hanah worked in various internships before volunteering at his then start-up business Hamilton Bradshaw, and later submitted a CV and secured an internship there, Mr Caan said.

-Hanah Caan is also a trustee of the James Caan Foundation, a poverty charity.'Missing out'
+Hanah Caan is also a trustee of the James Caan Foundation, a poverty charity.